 8. Get Feedback From Others

 Pastors who have seen a massive improvement in their preaching are the ones who ask for feedback.

 Not only do they watch themselves back and make notes to make the next sermon better, they ask trusted friends to provide honest and constructive feedback.

 If you’re like most preachers, the only feedback you’ll get is the casual “I really enjoyed your sermon today” from some well-meaning church member as you’re waving them off.

 What worked well?
 What needs to be changed?

 A sermon evaluation form provides you with an intentional and structured process of getting feedback, a way of evaluating both your sermon content and delivery.

-The difference between a mediocre sermon and a great one is the sermon prep.
+The difference between a mediocre and a great sermon is sermon prep.

 A great sermon illustration can take a person from “I think I sort of get it” to the “Ah, I see exactly what you mean!” light bulb moment.